Sunday, September 20, 2015

 11am - 5pm

-The fourth annual The Word On The Street Saskatoon will be held on Sunday, September 21, 2014.
-The 2013 festival was a huge success and we can't wait until the 2014 festival.
+The fifth annual The Word On The Street Saskatoon will be held on Sunday, September 20, 2015.
+The 2014 festival was a huge success and we can't wait to welcome you to our 2015 Festival.
 Hope to see you all there!

 |Chef Michael Smith discussing his latest cookbook Back to Basics on the Cooks 'n' Books Stage.|